 telephone calls from all over the USA and Canada.
 Even from Hong Kong

-2010: Another year of life on Earth.
-One that continues to be
+2010: Another year of life that continues to be full of adventures,

-full of adventures, love and really very little pain.
-The After Eight
+love and really very little pain.
+The After Eight television commercial

-2011: Another wild and wonderful year of life on Earth.
-A delightful
+2011: Another wonderful year of life on Earth.
+A delightful woman

-woman from Santa Barbara, Kristi McIntosh, has been living here this year.
+from Santa Barbara, Kristi McIntosh, has been living here this year.
+A

-A great chef and a dear person.
+great chef and a dear person.
 A constant source of joy.
-The atelier
+The atelier is

 clean-up of my two upstairs rooms.
 Many visitors as always.
 Steve Gove